klekarkar/klekarkar.github.io/_portfolio/2_olpejeta.md

 * Designed upgrades to existing water distribution network to limit disruptions

 * Built a planning framework to prioritize interventions by impact, feasibility, and risk.

+## About the Client
+Ol-Pejeta Conservancy is a organization that conserve wildlife, provide sanctuary for critically endangered wildlife species, and generate income through wildlife tourism and complementary enterprises for re-investment in conservation and communities.
+The conservancy is home to the last surviving species of the northern white rhino in the world.